model-checking/cbmc-training/docs/src/faq/termination.md

-# How do I debug why CBMC won't stop?
+# What do I do when CBMC won't stop?

 CBMC goes through several stages.
 CBMC can theoretically get stuck in any stage, but the most commonly slow stages are